Message from the Chairman

 To this day, the Rome Area Chamber of Commerce is funded by businesses, professional firms, organizations, and individuals who recognize the importance of having a business advocacy and community promotion group in place to encourage economic growth in Rome.
 The Chamber is not a part of government.
 Its board of directors, committees, and many members volunteer their time, talent, and resources for the betterment of our community.

 The Organization of the Organization

 MEMBERS are the driving force behind the Chamber.
-Each year, with member input, the Chamber adopts a business plan to be carried out by nearly 400 members and the professional staff.
+Each year, with member input, the Chamber adopts a business plan to be carried out by over 400 members and the professional staff.
 Members choose to serve on the following committees and elect a Board of Directors.

 Committees: The Planning & Action Level

 ● Professional Development Committee - Offers seminars on workforce development, management, and productivity.
 Recent programs included The Disney Keys to Excellence; Jack Canfield’s Success Principles; Jay Rifenbary “No Excuses”; Ritz-Carlton; Harry “The Fish Guy” Paul; Disney’s Approach to Business Excellence; Glenn Shepard; The John R. Wooden Pyramid of Success; Ralph Simone “Dynamic Team Performance”; chaired by Dean M. Shlotzhauer Jr., of Community Bank, N.A.

 ● Rome Home EXPO Committee - Plans, organizes and presents the show each year to encourage sales at participating exhibitors, helping those businesses to successfully promote their products and services to thousands of potential customers during one spring weekend.